ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn property set`
 {: #cli_prop_set}

 Set a property.
 At least one flag is required.
+Once a property is set, it is retained on your workstation at `<home_dir>/.bluemix/plugins/cloud-functions/config.json`.
+To change or update a property, see [`ibmcloud fn property unset`](#cli_prop_unset)

 ```
 ibmcloud fn property set [--apihost HOST] [--apiversion VERSION] [--auth KEY] [--cert STRING] [--key STRING] [--namespace NAMESPACE]